 Depending upon the nature of the student's concern, the Student Advocate may consult with the identified faculty member, the program coordinator or the department head.
-At the discretion of the department head, the student's concern may be communicated to the College Of Education and Human Development (CEHD) Dean's office.
+At the discretion of the department head, the student's concern may be communicated to the School of Education and Human Development (SEHD) Dean's office.